ATNF/askap-benchmarks/gpuPacer2022/codes/HIP/degridding/README.md

 # Degridding
 ## Version 0
-- The code to be HIPified
+- The CUDA code to be HIPified
+- Works on NVIDIA
+- Results Verified

+## Version 1
+-